 The temple’s main deity is Lord Thendayuthapani (another name for Lord Murugan), and the temple itself is known for its ornate architecture and vibrant festivals.
 Over time, the temple has become a focal point not only for Chettiars but also for other Hindus in the region.

-The temple’s architecture blends traditional Tamil Dravidian styles with local Malaysian influences.
+The temple’s architecture blends traditional Tamil styles with local Malaysian influences.
 The temple complex includes a central shrine for Lord Murugan, surrounded by smaller shrines dedicated to other deities in the Hindu pantheon.
-The temple is adorned with intricate carvings and sculptures, showcasing the rich artistic traditions of Tamil Nadu.
+The temple is adorned with intricate carvings and sculptures, showcasing the rich artistic traditions of Tamil.

 One of the most striking features of the temple is the grand gopuram (gateway tower), which is decorated with colorful depictions of Hindu gods, goddesses, and mythological figures.
 The temple also features a spacious hall for devotees to gather and participate in religious activities and rituals.